gesellkammer/pyliblo3/README.md

 # PYLIBLO

-This is a fork of the original bindings for liblo
+This is a fork of the original bindings for liblo, making it pip installable

-It implements some additional features, like removing registered methods, and it is installable via pip.

-Support for python 2 has been dropped

 ## Dependencies